 Armbian specific notes¶

-- DT overlays are a Work-in-Progress (WIP) feature, present only in the nightly and user made images
+- DT overlays are a Work-in-Progress (WIP) feature, present only in fresh images starting with 5.30, nightly and user made images

 - Currently implemented only for sunxi based devices that use mainline u-boot and kernel